On Being Alone

-Gillian Telford is an Australian poet, born in England of Irish parents, who lives on the NSW Central Coast.
-Her poems have been widely published in journals and anthologies and twice short-listed for the Newcastle Poetry Prize.
-She has two published collections, ‘Moments of Perfect Poise’ Ginninderra Press, 2008 and ‘An Indrawn Breath’ Picaro Press, 2015, the latter being assisted by a Varuna Writers Centre Fellowship.
+Gillian Telford is an Australian poet, born in England of Irish parents who lives on the NSW Central Coast.
+Her poems have been widely published in anthologies, journals and online publications, recently including The Ghazal Page.
+Twice short-listed for the Newcastle Poetry Prize, she has two published collections, ‘Moments of Perfect Poise’, Ginninderra Press, 2008 and ‘An Indrawn Breath’, Picaro Press, 2015, the latter being assisted by a Varuna Writers Centre Fellowship.